renzon/poc-python-decorator/README.md

     return decorator
 ```
-Worth mentioning that this can be to add cross cutting concerns in whatever framework.
+Worth mentioning that this can be used to add cross cutting concerns in whatever framework.
 So it can be used to add security:

 ```python